 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Notes: The year-round population has grown by 70% within the last couple of decades.
+Notes: The year-round population has grown 8% within the last decade.
 Summer vacationers quadruple the population.
 Winters are quiet.
 U.S. Route 421 runs through town and heads directly into Wilmington, about 12 miles away.
 Home prices have increased 32% since last year.

 Recommended as a Retirement Spot?
 Yes

 The Tar Heel State was one of the first to instruct its Continental Congress delegates to vote for independence from British rule.
 After the Revolutionary War, it entered the Union on November 21, 1789 and started developing an extensive slave plantation system.
 It became a major exporter of cotton and tobacco.
 North Carolina was one of 11 states to secede from the Union and to spark the American Civil War.